chinapedia/wikipedia.abstract.en/Page/Photosynthesis.md

 Photosynthetic membranes and organelles

-CHLOROPLAST ULTRASTRUCTURE:
-1. outer membrane
-2. intermembrane space
-3. inner membrane (1+2+3: envelope)
-4. stroma (aqueous fluid)
-5. thylakoid lumen (inside of thylakoid)
-6. thylakoid membrane
-7. granum (stack of thylakoids)
-8. thylakoid (lamella)
-9. starch
-10. ribosome
-11. plastidial DNA
-12. plastoglobule (drop of lipids) In photosynthetic bacteria, the proteins that gather light for photosynthesis are embedded in cell membranes.
+In photosynthetic bacteria, the proteins that gather light for photosynthesis are embedded in cell membranes.
 In its simplest form, this involves the membrane surrounding the cell itself.[21]
 However, the membrane may be tightly folded into cylindrical sheets called thylakoids,[22] or bunched up into round vesicles called _intracytoplasmic membranes_.[23]
 These structures can fill most of the interior of a cell, giving the membrane a very large surface area and therefore increasing the amount of light that the bacteria can absorb.[24]

 In plants and algae, photosynthesis takes place in organelles called chloroplasts.
 A typical plant cell contains about 10 to 100 chloroplasts.
 The chloroplast is enclosed by a membrane.
 This membrane is composed of a phospholipid inner membrane, a phospholipid outer membrane, and an intermembrane space.
 Enclosed by the membrane is an aqueous fluid called the stroma.
 Embedded within the stroma are stacks of thylakoids (grana), which are the site of photosynthesis.
 The thylakoids appear as flattened disks.
 The thylakoid itself is enclosed by the thylakoid membrane, and within the enclosed volume is a lumen or thylakoid space.
 Embedded in the thylakoid membrane are integral and peripheral membrane protein complexes of the photosynthetic system.